Glen’s Journal

 Palm Kernel and Dairy Intensification in New Zealand

-Since 1990, the New Zealand dairy industry has undergone significant changes.
-The number of cows has increased by2 million, and each cow now produces 50% more milk than in 1990.
+Since 1990, the New Zealand dairy industry has increased by 2 million cows, and each cow now produces 50% more milk than in 1990.
 Supplementary feed use has also risen dramatically, from 150 kg of dry matter per cow annually in 1990 to around 800 kg today.
-Palm kernel became a significant feed source in 2007, alongside maize silage and fodder beet.

 Happy Cow Milk’s Perspective on Palm Kernel